 Negotiations for the FTA were launched on January 21, 2003, in Washington.
 After a total of eight negotiating rounds, U.S. Trade Representative Robert Zoellick and Moroccan Minister Taib Fassi-Fihri reached agreement on March 2, 2004 on a comprehensive FTA.
 After the required 90-day congressional notification period expired, the two sides signed the agreement on June 15, 2004.
 Both the Senate and House approved implementing legislation in July 2004, and President Bush signed the legislation into law (P.L.
 108-302) on August 3, 2004.
-The Moroccan Parliament ratified the agreement on January 18, 2005.
+The Moroccan Parliament ratified the agreement on January 18, 2005, but subsequently had to legislate changes in the country's intellectual property laws to implement its FTA obligations.

 According to the Office of the U.S. Trade Representative, Morocco was chosen as an FTA partner for multiple reasons.
 First, USTR officials stated that a trade agreement with Morocco would further the executive branch's goal of promoting openness, tolerance, and economic growth across the Muslim world.
 Second, Morocco has been a strong ally in the war against terrorism.
 Third, the FTA would ensure stronger Moroccan support for U.S. positions in WTO negotiations.
 Fourth, USTR officials maintained that an FTA would help Morocco strengthen its economic and political reforms.
 Fifth, the agreement is expected to provide U.S. exporters and investors with increased market access.
-When implemented, the Moroccan trade pact will become the second the United States has with a reforming Muslim Arab country (the Jordan FTA implemented in 2002 was the first).